Generic name: cysteamine [ sis-TEE-a-meen ]

 What other drugs will affect cysteamine?

-Take this medicine at least 1 hour before or 1 hour after taking any medicine that contains bicarbonate or carbonate.
+Take Procysbi at least 1 hour before or 1 hour after taking any medicine that contains bicarbonate or carbonate.

-Other drugs may interact with cysteamine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect cysteamine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.